 The scope of marketing involves both science and an art that needs a dynamic approach to solve real-world problems and crises in society.
 In modern business, the marketing department uses key strategies to guide a product from conceptualisation, development, and execution to promotion and distribution.

-1. Study of Consumer Behaviour
+1. Research Market Consumer Behaviour

 The first and foremost role of marketing professionals is to be familiar with the expectations and expenditure patterns of the consumer in general.
 A thorough understanding of what they like to purchase?
 When do they do that?
 How much expense they are prepared to make for a novel item, what is their usual budget for the category of your product and so on.
+This helps you create a clear segmentation of your target audience.

 2. Identify Their Wants and Requirements